Japan, a child at each hand,

 I ask again, why?
 They are one of the most pleasant of winter inventions.
 Years ago when my landlord installed one in my little Japanese toilet room, I thought they'd be coming soon to cold weather states all over America.
 Still waiting.

 Day 8 in Yokohama, my old stomping grounds.
-Rob is actually more familiar with this area, as it's changed a lot since I lived there & it's where he has come for work several times over the years.
+Rob is actually more familiar with this area now, as it's changed a lot since I lived there & it's where he has come for work numerous times over the years.

 Didn't take many pictures, just savored moments and gorgeous, 55 degree day.
 We hoped to see Fuji from this ferris wheel, but twas a smidge too hazy in that direction.
-On a clear day, Fuji rings like a bell to the Yokohama Bay.
+On a clear day, Fuji rings like a bell to the Yokohama Bay and I saw Fuji often from my campus in college.

-When planning trip earlier in year, we asked girls if they'd rather do Tokyo Disney or have an extra day boarding.
+When planning trip earlier in year, we asked girls if they'd rather do Tokyo Disney or have an extra day snowboarding.
 I love it that they picked snow.
-They still got some coaster rides in at a little park on the Bay.
+They still found coaster rides at a little park on the Bay.

 Typical ladies stall in Tokyo, decked out with all the heating & washing controls & emergency call button, as well as baby seat to eliminate juggling.
-Sorry, nerd that I am is easily intrigued with how efficient & well thought out this land can be.
+Nerd that I am is easily intrigued with how efficient & well thought out this land can be.

 Went from hot summer to winter and back to autumn in a week's time.